 Consultee Comment Officer Comment

-KINGSTON ST MARY Support based on the See section 10.
+KINGSTON ST MARY Support based on the following: See section 10

-PARISH COUNCIL following:

-Meets the additional
+PARISH COUNCIL Meets the additional housing need

-housing need as

-identified in the
+as identified in the housing needs

-housing needs survey
+survey

-Provision of additional
+Provision of additional residential

-residential accommodation is considered to be a social benefit, to meet the need for more affordable housing, complies with Paragraph 78 of the NPPF Mill Meadows is not located in open countryside, surrounded by existing properties Serviced by a regular bus service to Taunton and within a safe walking route (via the Spinney and Church path) to the village Policy DM2-6 allows for affordable housing Mill Meadows plots 15-18 already have planning permission and the Parish council would rather they were full time than holiday homes In line with Cornwall and Devon who have taken action to reduce the number of holiday homes Draft on the neighbourhood plan states "modest development will be welcome" SCC - TRANSPORT Standing advice, the LPA DEVELOPMENT GROUP should also take into consideration the following
+accommodation is considered to

+be a social benefit, to meet the

+need for more affordable housing,

+complies with Paragraph 78 of the

+NPPF

+Mill meadows is not located in

+open countryside, surrounded by

+existing properties

+Serviced by a regular bus service to

+Taunton and within a safe walking

+route (via the Spinney and Church

+path) to the village

+Policy DM2-6 allows for affordable

+housing

+Mill Meadows plots 15-18 already

+have planning permission and the

+Parish council would rather they

+were full time than holiday homes

+In line with Cornwall and Devon

+who have taken action to reduce

+the number of holiday homes

+Draft of the neighbourhood plan states

+"modest development will be welcome"

+WESSEX WATER No comments received

+SCC - TRANSPORT Standing advice the LPA should also Noted

+DEVELOPMENT GROUP take into consideration the following

 points:

-Residential parking
+1. Residential parking standards

-standards vehicular and
+vehicular and cycle

-cycles

-EV charging points
+2. EV charging points in line with the

-WESSEX WATER No comments received
+relevant strategy